hpdobrica/digital-garden-public/{The Mind Illuminated.md

 ```

 - stage three: extended attention and overcoming forgetting
-	- similar to stage two, but mind-wandering gets shorter and shorter until it dissapears alltogether
+	- similar to stage two, but mind-wandering gets shorter and shorter until it disappears altogether
 	- biggest problem here is forgetting, but sleepiness becomes a problem as well
 	- **goal** is to overcome forgetting and falling asleep
 	- **mastery** is rarely forgetting the meditation object or falling asleep